 Lar turned to Zeta.
 Your highness, you will know everything soon.
 Place your hand on the podium to unlock that information.
 Zeta stood and walked to the podium as it rose from the floor.
 She placed her hand on the podium, and her hand slipped inside the screen.
 Zeta’s instinct told her to pull her hand from the device.

-Lar rushed to her side, “do not resist; the screen only accepts a hand into the podium if you are of royal blood.
-The device confirmed you are Zeta, Queen of Theros.”
+Lar rushed to her side.
+“Do not resist; the screen only accepts a hand if you are of royal blood.
+You are the Queen of Theros, confirmed by the device.

-Then the podium released her hand, and once it was free, the podium sank into the floor.
+The podium released her hand, and once free, the podium sank into the floor.
 Zeta looked at her hand.
 There was a device on her wrist.

-She looked at Lar, “what is this thing, and why has it attached itself to my arm?”
+“What is this, and why has it attached itself to my arm?”

-Lar looked very pleased, “that is the weapon of Ultheria, only your fathers’ bloodline can wield it.
+“That is the weapon of Ultheria.
+Only your fathers’ bloodline can wield it.
 It is one of two of powerful weapons in the universe.”

 “What was that body language?
 Where is the other weapon?”

-Lar looked her in the eye, “the other weapon is on your fathers’ wrist still.”
+Lar looked her in the eye.
+“On your fathers’ wrist.”

 Zeta snapped upright, “you said my father is dead, so why would a weapon remain on his body after he is dead?”

 “We buried your father without his arm.
-They removed it on the battlefield by General Kragin of Erdas order, so he could claim the weapon as a prize for his king.
-They could fire the weapon for a few days after they retrieved it, but when your father’s arm decayed, and the blood dried up, the weapon became dormant,” replied Lar.
+General Kragin of Erda removed it on the battlefield.
+He wanted to claim the weapon as a prize for his king.
+They could fire the weapon for a few days after they retrieved it, but when your father’s arm decayed, and the blood dried up, the weapon became dormant, answered Lar.”